Willamette Valley Firebirds

 Willamette Valley Firebirds were an American soccer team that played in Corvallis, Oregon.

-They began as the Palo Alto Firebirds based in Palo Alto, California.
+They began as the Palo Alto Firebirds based in Palo Alto, California, winning both the Pacific and the USISL title in 1992.
 They moved to San Jose, California in 1994 and became the Silicon Valley Firebirds.
 They were renamed the Portland Firebirds after they moved to Portland, Oregon in 1995.
 The next year they moved to Corvallis and became the Willamette Valley Firebirds.